ziotom78/raytracing_course/tomasi-ray-tracing-04b.md

 2. Define a function that normalizes the values of an `HdrImage` using a certain average luminosity, optionally passed as an argument and add tests;
 3. Define a function that applies the correction for light sources and add tests;
 4. Implement the `main` function in the application code, so that it accepts 4 arguments: the PFM file to read, the value of $a$, the value of γ, and the name of the PNG/JPEG/etc. file to create.
-5. Add *docstrings* to those classes, methods, functions, types, etc. that you feel need them, but make sure that each comment **is not pedantic**.
+5. Add *docstrings* where appropriate, ensuring clarity **without being redundant**.
 6. Choose a [usage license](./tomasi-ray-tracing-04a.html#/licenses).

 # Reference Images

 - If you need a realistic PFM image, you can use [memorial.pfm](http://www.pauldebevec.com/Research/HDR/memorial.pfm).

-- There is also the site [Scenes for pbrt-v3](https://www.pbrt.org/scenes-v3.html).
+- High-quality scenes are also available at the [pbrt-v3 website](https://www.pbrt.org/scenes-v3.html).

 # Hints for C++

 # Hints for C++

--   [Awesome C++](https://github.com/fffaraz/awesome-cpp) is a treasure trove of C++ libraries.
-Have a look at the section [Image processing](https://github.com/fffaraz/awesome-cpp?tab=readme-ov-file#image-processing) to find a viable image processing library to use in your project.
+-   [Awesome-hpp](https://github.com/p-ranav/awesome-hpp) lists the most used header-only C++ libraries available online.
+(However, finding header-only image libraries can be challenging!
+You can try [stb_image_write.h](https://github.com/nothings/stb).)

+-   You can use "true" C++ libraries, but in this case you should rely on a C++ package manager, like [Xmake](https://xmake.io/guide/package-management/using-official-packages.html), [Conan](https://conan.io/), or [vcpkg](https://vcpkg.io/en/).
+The website [Awesome C++](https://github.com/fffaraz/awesome-cpp) has a wider selection of C++ libraries.

--   To document code, the most used tool is [Doxygen](https://github.com/doxygen/doxygen), but there are other choices available (See again the [section “Documentation” in the Awesome C++ website](https://github.com/fffaraz/awesome-cpp?tab=readme-ov-file#documentation).)
+-   To document code, the most used tool is [Doxygen](https://github.com/doxygen/doxygen), but there are other choices available (See the [section “Documentation” in the Awesome C++ website](https://github.com/fffaraz/awesome-cpp?tab=readme-ov-file#documentation).)

 # Hints for C\#

 # Importing Libraries

--   The ImageSharp library supports many formats: JPEG, PNG, BMP, GIF, and TGA (avoid the latter if you can, as it is very old and provides no compression).
+-   The [ImageSharp](https://github.com/SixLabors/ImageSharp) library supports many formats: JPEG, PNG, BMP, GIF, and TGA (avoid the latter if you can, as it is very old and provides no compression).

 -   In C\#, you can automatically download and install libraries and specify that they should be used in your projects without the need to modify Makefiles or use `root-config`, `pkg-config`, or similar tools.